Beakerboy/MS-CFB/README.md

                         Path to exta directory settings yml file.
 ```

-Some directory setting can be specified from a YAML file.
+Some directory settings can be specified from a YAML file.
 Directory paths are relative to the project root.
 Users can specify creation and modification date in ISO format, class id as a UUID string, and user flags as a four byte integer.
 ```yaml
 directories:
   .: